 Building off work that began in 2008, PNM has continued outreach efforts to connect low-income customers with nonprofit community service providers offering support and help with such needs as utility bills, food, clothing, medical programs, services for seniors, and weatherization.
-In 2013, PNM hosted 22 community events throughout its service territory to assist low-income customers.
-Furthermore, the PNM Good Neighbor Fund provided $0.3 million of assistance with utility bills to 3,610 families in 2013.
-In 2013, PNM committed funding of $0.9 million to the PNM Good Neighbor Fund.
+In 2015, PNM hosted 38 assistance fairs throughout its service territory to help low-income customers.
+The PNM Good Neighbor Fund provided $428,046 in utility bill support to 3,554 families in 2015.

 In Texas, community outreach is centered first on local relationships, specifically with community leaders, nonprofit organizations and key customers in areas served by TNMP.
 Community liaisons serve in each of TNMP's three geographic business areas, reaching out and ensuring productive lines of communication between TNMP and its customer base.

 TNMP maintains long-standing relationships with several key nonprofit organizations, including agencies that support children and families in crisis, food banks, environmental organizations and educational nonprofits, through employee volunteerism and corporate support.
 TNMP also actively participates in safety fairs and demonstrations in addition to supporting local chambers of commerce in efforts to build their local economies.